Nguru

 Nguru: The Psychedelic Soul of Australian Indie Rock

-Nguru is an Australian psychedelic rock and indie soul band known for their lush, immersive soundscapes and hypnotic live performances.
-Hailing from Fremantle, the group achieved a significant cult following and critical acclaim with their 2019 debut album, which charted on the ARIA Albums Chart and solidified their reputation as one of the country's most compelling new acts.
+Nguru is an Australian psychedelic rock and soul band known for their lush, immersive soundscapes and critically acclaimed albums.
+Hailing from Melbourne, the group achieved a significant commercial milestone when their second album, 'Deep Blue', debuted at number 12 on the ARIA Albums Chart in 2021.

 Early career